verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Floating between what is and what could be
 - [ ] Echoes of a moment that never fades
 - [ ] A daydream painted in soft hues
+- [ ] If silence had a colour, it would look like this